All Episodes

 They booked the woman a direct flight to Denver that was leaving in two hours.

-They offered a private waiting area, considering all the emotional pain and suffering she's going through.
+They offered a private waiting area considering all the emotional pain and suffering she's going through.

 They rerouted the woman's luggage.

-She boarded first, they packed her a lunch.
+They packed her a lunch.

 When she got to Denver, her luggage was delivered.